 From your training in mathematics up to this point, you may see the equation at the end and immediately rush to manipulate it using the procedures that you've been taught for years.
 Before jumping into that, let's examine the logical structure here.
-In order to convince somebody that the statement is true, we need only find (at least) one particular value to plug in for a so that when we compute $2a^2 - 1$ we obtain 71.
+As mentioned above, our "there exists" statement is true exactly when there is a concrete integer that we can plug in for a so that " $2a^2 - 1 = 71$ " is a true statement.
+Thus, in order to convince somebody that the statement is true, we need only find (at least) one particular value to plug in for a so that when we compute $2a^2 - 1$ we obtain 71.
 Right?
 In other words, if all that we care about is knowing for sure that the statement is true, we just need to verify that some $a \in \mathbb{Z}$ has this property.
 Suppose that we happen to stumble across the number 6 and notice that

 $$2 \cdot 6^2 - 1 = 2 \cdot 36 - 1$$

-= 72 - 1
+$$= 72 - 1$$

-= 71.
+$$= 71.$$

-At this point, we can assert with confidence that the statement is true and in fact what we've just carried out is a complete proof.
-Now you may ask yourself "How did we know to plug in 6 here?", and that is a good question.
-However, there is a difference between the creative leap we took and the routine verification that it worked.
+At this point, we can assert with confidence that the statement is true, and in fact we've just carried out a complete proof.
+Now you may ask yourself "How did we know to plug in 6 there?", and that is a good question.
+However, there is a difference between the creative leap (or leap of faith) we took in choosing 6, and the routine verification that it worked.
 Perhaps we arrived at 6 by plugging in numbers until we got lucky.
 Perhaps we sacrificed a chicken to get the answer.
 Perhaps we had a vision.
 Maybe you copied the answer from a friend or from online (note: don't do this).
-Now we do care very much about the underlying methods to find a, both for ethical reasons and because sacrificing a chicken may not work if we change the equation slightly.
+Now we do care very much about the underlying

+methods to find a, both for ethical reasons and because sacrificing a chicken may not work if we change the equation slightly.
 However, for the logical purposes of this argument, the way that we arrived at our value for a does not matter.

 We're (hopefully) all convinced that we have verified that the statement "There exists $a \in \mathbb{Z}$ such that $2a^2 - 1 = 71$ " is true, but as mentioned we would like to have routine methods to solve similar problems in the future so that we do not have to stumble around in the dark nor invest in chicken farms.
 Of course, the tools to do this are precisely the material that you learned years ago in elementary algebra.
 One approach is to perform operations on both sides of the equality with the goal of isolating the a.
-If we add 1 to both sides, we arrive at $2a^2 = 72$, and after dividing by sides by 2 we conclude that $a^2 = 36$.
+If we add 1 to both sides, we arrive at $2a^2 = 72$, and after dividing both sides by 2 we conclude that $a^2 = 36$.
 At this point, we realize that there are two solutions, namely 6 and -6.
 Alternatively, we can try bringing the 71 over and factoring.
 By the way, this method found two solutions, and indeed -6 would have worked above.
 However, remember that proving a "there exists" statement means just finding at least one value that works, so it didn't matter that there was more than one solution.

+Let's consider the following more interesting example of a mathematical statement:

+"There exists

-Let's consider the following more interesting example of a mathematical statement: "There exists $$a \in \mathbb{R}$$ such that $2a^5 + 2a^3 - 6a^2 + 1 = 0$ ".
+$$a \in \mathbb{R}$$

+such that $2a^5 + 2a^3 - 6a^2 + 1 = 0$ ".